Rohithoctacter/orion/replit.md

 - Preserve clean Python-like syntax design

 ## Development Notes
 The Orion language is designed as a learning/demonstration project.
-The core concept of "C performance with Python readability" is implemented, but there are execution bugs that need to be addressed in the code generator.
+The core concept of "C performance with Python readability" is implemented with working dictionary and list assignment operations.

+**Known Limitation**: String values retrieved from dictionaries print as numeric addresses instead of string content due to the runtime's type-agnostic storage system.
+Assignment and retrieval operations work correctly; the limitation only affects string display.